-There have been several infant deaths in the UK due to whooping cough so we felt it was important to write a useful guide to spotting the early signs especially.
-If you are concerned your child has whooping cough, please seek medical advice because although it can be a self-limiting illness, it is highly contagious and can cause significant complications in some cases.
+There have been several infant deaths in the UK due to whooping cough, so we felt it was important to write a useful guide to spotting the early signs, especially.
+If you are concerned that your child has whooping cough, please seek medical advice.
+Although it can be a self-limiting illness, it is highly contagious and can cause significant complications in some cases.

 Whooping cough, also known as pertussis, is a highly contagious respiratory infection caused by the bacterium Bordetella pertussis.
 Although it primarily affects infants and young children, adolescents and adults can also be susceptible to this illness.
 Recognising the signs and symptoms of whooping cough is crucial for prompt treatment and preventing the spread of this disease.